Qwe1rty/NodeDial/README.md

 ## Kubernetes Cluster Setup

 If everything seems to work okay, you can now set up a Kubernetes cluster!
-Note that this section may skip over details about setting up non-Chordial related Kubernetes components (such as the DNS service), so some familiarity with Kubernetes would be really helpful
+Note that this section may skip over details about setting up non-NodeDial related Kubernetes components (such as the DNS service), so some familiarity with Kubernetes would be really helpful

 The rest of this section assumes you are using the provided configuration files in the `kube` directory,